-Germany’s energy-efficient renovation support programmes are in high demand following the fallout from the Covid-19 pandemic.
+Germany’s energy efficiency support programmes are in high demand following the fallout from the Covid-19 pandemic.
 In this blog our experts assess the German market and what the support programmes mean for the energy sector.

 Germany is one of the G20 and EU-28 countries with the highest levels of energy efficiency.
 This efficiency is determined and measured by using energy intensity as a gauge for energy consumption.
 Between 2000 and 2017 the total primary energy intensity throughout Germany dropped by almost a quarter.
 Even though a considerable percentage of these energy savings – achieved through improved energy efficiency – were counterbalanced by GDP growth of 24% during the period, it is still worth noting that Germany succeeded in decoupling energy consumption from economic growth.
 Overall energy consumption did see a notable reduction despite significant economic growth.